theneva/dissertation/src/establish-framework.md

 Testability on at least three levels has come forth as a key _prerequisite_ for automating deployment at all.
 These levels include:

-TODO: Do I need examples or illustrations of these test types?
+TODO: Are examples or illustrations of these test types needed?

 ### Unit level testing